Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Evidence for -manifolds with boundary

-Since only the colors of the edges (which edges are identified to form an edge in the triangulation) matters in the calculation of $TV_r(M),$ we omit the arrows on the edges.
-By Definition \ref{TV}, for $r\geqslant 3,$ we have
+According to SnapPy \cite{Sna} and Regina \cite{Reg}, the complement of the knot $K_{5_2}$ has volume and admits the ideal triangulation represented in Figure~\ref{fig:K52}.
+Since only the colors of the edges (according to which the edges are identified to form an edge of the triangulation) matters in the calculation of $\mathrm{TV}_r(M)$, we omit the arrows on the edges.